October 18, 2025 – February 2, 2026

 Please join us for a conversation on the intersection of art, conservation, and science with artist Dario Robleto, the National Gallery of Art’s chief of conservation Lena Stringari, conservator Michelle Facini, and imaging scientist John Delaney.

-New film commission Until We are Forged: Hymns to the Universe debuts at the National Gallery of Art in the exhibition, Little Beasts: Art, Wonder, and the Natural World
+New film commission Until We are Forged: Hymns for the Elements debuts at the National Gallery of Art in the exhibition, Little Beasts: Art, Wonder, and the Natural World

 Group exhibition, Performance on Paper, opens at the Grunwald Center for the Graphic Arts, Hammer Museum, Los Angeles.